Glioma: Hereditary disorders

 The exact causes of gliomas are not known.
-Hereditary disorders such as neurofibromatoses (type 1 and type 2) and tuberous sclerosis complex are known to predispose to their development.
+Hereditary disorders such as neurofibromatosis and tuberous sclerosis complex are known to predispose individuals to developing gliomas.
 Different oncogenes can cooperate in the development of gliomas.

-Diet

-Some studies of diet and vitamin supplementation appear to point out that dietary N-nitroso compounds may affect the risk of both childhood and adult brain tumors.
-Researchers have observed in some studies that brain tumor patients (or their mothers) have generally consumed more cured foods (also known as Curing) than control groups.
-Recently, Drs.
-Lee, Wrensch and others found that adults with glioma were more likely to consume diets high in cured foods and low in vitamin C-rich fruits and vegetables, and to consume diets high in nitrites and low in vitamin C. The effect was more pronounced in men than women.
-However, the pattern of increased risk with increased consumption of cured foods, and decreased risk with greater consumption of fruits, vegetables, and antioxidant vitamins is compatible with other cancer studies that show increased consumption of vegetables and possibly of fruits is associated with decreased cancer risk.

 Radiation

+The best-known risk factor is exposure to ionizing radiation, including the radiation emitted by CT scans.
+The dose-response for the relationship between low-dose ionizing radiation and glioma risk is a risk increase of 55% per 100 milligray of radiation.
 A link between gliomas and electromagnetic radiation from cell phones has not been conclusively proven.
-It was considered possible, though several large studies have found no conclusive evidence, as summarized by the NIH's National Cancer Institute review of the topic and its numerous citations, and the FCC.
+It was considered possible, though several large studies have found no conclusive evidence, as summarized by the National Institute of Health's National Cancer Institute review of the topic and its numerous citations, and the FCC.
 However, further research is still being pursued to obtain more robust evidence and verify that there is no relationship (the NIH's National Institute of Environmental Health Sciences most recent press release discussed an ongoing study showing mildly positive results, although it appears there may have been issues with the control group dying prematurely).